PavelCz/VirusDefense-libGDX-port/README.md

 Virus Defense libGDX port
 ==========================
 This is a port of [Virus Defense](https://github.com/Valep42/VirusDefense) from Slick2d to libGDX.
+Currently the port is not done so most of the code is still Slick2d code.